It's important to be well informed and prepared to cope with the reality of ADHD.

 A diagnosis for ADHD can be made by various professionals who have an expertise in this field (family doctor, psychiatrist, child psychiatrist, pediatric neurologist, psychologist, neuropsychologist, etc.).

-Psychological care is useful for people affected with ADHD in many cases.
-Several types of therapies can be considered, including behavioural therapy, which, among other things, helps to resolve behavioural and relational behaviours associated to ADHD.
+Psychological care is useful for people with ADHD in many cases.
+Several types of therapies can be considered, including behavioural therapy, which, among other things, helps to resolve behavioural and relational behaviours associated with ADHD.
 Parents and children can benefit from some kind of psychological support.

 To find a psychologist in your area, you can consult the Ordre des psychologues du Québec website at: https://www.ordrepsy.qc.ca/.